Anak Krakatoa: 2018 eruption and aftermath

-A new eruptive phase was observed starting in June 2018; and on 15 October 2018, Anak Krakatau had a strong Strombolian to weak Vulcanian eruption that sent lava bombs into the water.
+A new eruptive phase was observed starting in June 2018; on 15 October 2018, Anak Krakatoa had a strong Strombolian to weak Vulcanian eruption that sent lava bombs into the water.

-An eruption of the volcano on 22 December 2018 caused a deadly tsunami, with waves up to five meters in height making landfall.
-On 31 December 2018, the disaster agency stated the tsunami's death toll was 437, with 14,059 injured.
-The tsunami affected more than 300 kilometers (186 mi) of coastline in Sumatra and Java and 40,000 people were displaced.
+An eruption of the volcano on 22 December 2018 caused a deadly tsunami, with waves up to five meters high making landfall.
+On 31 December, the disaster agency stated the tsunami's death toll was 437, with 14,059 injured.
+The tsunami affected more than 300 kilometers (186 mi) of coastline in Sumatra and Java, and 40,000 people were displaced.
 This made the eruption the second deadliest volcanic eruption of the 21st century to date.
 Sector collapse—with tsunami generation—was considered a potential hazard immediately before the eruption.
 Scientists had modeled the possibility six years before the event, and had identified the western flank as the section of the volcano most likely to fail.

-Following the December 2018 eruption, it was believed that the southwest sector of the volcano, including the summit, had collapsed during the eruption, triggering the tsunami.
+Starting eight hours prior to the subaerial cone collapse, it was believed that activity within the volcano produced a sustained infrasound.
+Following the eruption, the southwest sector of the volcano, including the summit, had collapsed during the eruption, triggering the tsunami.
 On 23 December, this was confirmed by satellite data and helicopter footage, with the main conduit seen erupting from underwater, producing Surtseyan-style activity.
-The volcano lost over two-thirds of its volume due to this event, and its elevation above sea level was reduced from 338 m to just 110 m.
+The volcano lost over two-thirds of its volume due to the event, and its elevation above sea level was reduced from 338 m to just 110 m.
+On 26 December, it was also reported that some of the volcanic ash fell into the western part of Java, specifically into Serang Regency and Cilegon.